ianw1974/zimbra-build-scripts/README.md

 ```

 the information that you likely will want to change is ```BUILD_NO```, ```BUILD_RELEASE```, ```BUILD_RELEASE_NO```.
 The remaining values shouldn't need to be changed.

+If you have any issues/problems when using the scripts, please open an issue so that I can help in resolved.

 ## Installing the dependencies